Shifted Witten classes and topological recursion: Witten classes and topological recursion

-One of the main tools in the study of CohFTs is Teleman's reconstruction theorem \cite{Tel12}, which allows one to reconstruct a semisimple CohFT from its topological part, an $R$-matrix and a translation.
-We refer to \cite{PPZ15} for the definition of homogeneous CohFTs and more details on the construction of the $R$-matrix and translation.
+One of the main tools in the study of CohFTs is Teleman's reconstruction theorem \cite{Tel12}, which allows one to reconstruct a homogenous semisimple CohFT from its topological part, an $R$-matrix and a translation.
+Let us explain the notion of Dubrovin--Frobenius manifolds and homogenous CohFTs (which arise naturally in Gromov--Witten theory) briefly before stating Teleman's reconstruction theorem.

+Given a CohFT $\Omega$ on $V$, we can naturally endow (possibly a formal neighbourhood of the origin in) $ V $ with the structure of a Dubrovin--Frobenius manifold by restricting to genus $0$.
+To be precise, assume that we have a $ d $-dimensional vector space $ V $ with the flat basis $ v_0, \ldots, v_{d-1} $ underlying our CohFT $ \Omega$.
+Then, we can define the primary genus $0$ potential $ F $ as

+where we view $ t_i $ as the dual coordinate to the basis element $ v_i $.
+Assuming that the sum in \cref{eqn:defF} converges, $ V $ inherits the structure of a Dubrovin--Frobenius manifold with flat coordinates $ (t_0, \ldots, t_{d-1}) $.
+All the information of this Dubrovin--Frobenius manifold is encoded in the potential $F$.